-Trained as a sociologist with correlative emphasis in educational psychology, Dr. Bohrnstedt’s publications include books and journal articles on statistics for social data analyses, sociological methods and research, estimation with longitudinal data, and social measurement.
+Trained as a sociologist with correlative emphasis in educational psychology, Dr. Bohrnstedt’s publications include books and journal articles on statistics for social data analysis, sociological methods, educational evaluation, social psychology, and social and educational measurement.

-Dr. Bohrnstedt served as chair of the Section on Methodology for the American Sociological Association and was co-editor of their yearbook, Sociological Methodology.
-He was also editor and co-editor of Sociological Methods and Research and Social Psychology Quarterly.
+Dr. Bohrnstedt had a 20+ year career as an academic before joining AIR, including serving as chair of the Departments of Sociology at the University of Minnesota-Twin Cities and Indiana University-Bloomington.
+While an academic, he also chaired of the Section on Methodology for the American Sociological Association and was co-editor of their yearbook, Sociological Methodology.
+He was also co-editor of Sociological Methods and Research and the editor of Social Psychology Quarterly.
 He has been honored as a Belding Scholar at the Foundation for Child Development and has been a fellow at Stanford's Center for Advanced Studies in the Behavioral Sciences.